elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks.md

 	> walk –v1 –c public esx-host
 	>

 The above commands have to be run either from VMA or vCLI.
-If you don&#8217;t want to use any of those tools, you can do it manually.
-From this blog &#8220;<a href="http://thebashline.wordpress.com/2012/01/14/esxi-add-snmp/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://thebashline.wordpress.com/2012/01/14/esxi-add-snmp/']);">Esxi – Add SNMP</a>&#8220;:
+If you don't want to use any of those tools, you can do it manually.
+From this blog "<a href="http://thebashline.wordpress.com/2012/01/14/esxi-add-snmp/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://thebashline.wordpress.com/2012/01/14/esxi-add-snmp/']);">Esxi – Add SNMP</a>":

 > Log onto esxi CLI
 >